Torsion pendulum clock: Mechanism

 Torsion clocks are capable of running much longer between windings than clocks with an ordinary pendulum, because the torsion pendulum rotates slowly and takes little energy.
 However they can be difficult to set up, and are usually not as accurate as clocks with ordinary pendulums.
 One reason is that the oscillation period of the torsion pendulum changes with temperature due to the temperature-dependent elasticity of the spring.
-Nivarox suspension spring wire is now the standard for use; this makes the clock much more accurate.
+Suspension spring wire of Nivarox, a low thermal elasticity coefficient alloy, is now the standard for use; this makes the clock much more accurate.
 The clock can be made faster or slower by an adjustment screw mechanism on the torsion pendulum that moves the weight balls in or out from the axis.
-The closer in the balls are, the smaller the moment of inertia of the torsion pendulum and the faster it will turn, like a spinning ice skater pulling in their arms.
-This causes the clock to speed up.
+The closer in the balls are, the smaller the moment of inertia of the torsion pendulum and the faster it will turn, what causes the clock to speed up.